One Week Lighting Workshop With Stanley

 Amateur Look

-When you are unsure what you are going for, and you just let the camera do it all, this is the surest way to have the color of your photos announce you are an amateur.
+When you are unsure what you are going for and just let the camera do it all, this is the surest way to have the color of your photos announce you are an amateur.
 Want to take your game up to the next level?
 Learn how to get the correct skin tones and when to go for an effect.

 Why do so many photographers choose to